mpkrass7/shmapy/README.md

-# lone_wolf
+# Lone Wolf
-Builds out united states hex map in Python with optional hex filling
+The fabulous (soon to be) package that builds out a United States hex map optional hex filling

 ## Install
 `git clone ___`